Multifidelity linear regression for scientific machine learning from scarce data: Background

 where we set $\rho^2_{1,K+1}=0$.

-The work~\cite{Peherstorfer15Multi} also shows that the optimal choice of the coefficients $\alpha_k$ is given by $\alpha_k = \frac{\rho_{1k}\sigma_1}{\sigma_k}$.
-Both the optimal model allocation $m_1,\ldots,m_K$, and the optimal $\alpha_k$ depend on second-order statistics of the models $\sigma_k$ and $\rho_{1k}$.
+Both the optimal sample allocation $m_1,\ldots,m_K$, and the optimal $\alpha_k$ depend on second-order statistics of the models $\sigma_k$ and $\rho_{1k}$.
 In practice, since these statistics are generally not known, they are estimated from pilot samples in order to determine the model allocation and coefficients $\alpha_k$, leading to sub-optimal $\alpha_k$ and $m_k$ choices that nevertheless have led to orders-of-magnitude cost reductions in multiple real-world applications, including subsurface resource management~\cite{mehana2023prediction}, space telescope engineering~\cite{cataldo2022multifidelity}, and topology and aircraft design optimization~\cite{chaudhuri2018multifidelity,hyun2023multifidelity}.
+In these applications, low-fidelity models with correlation as low as 38\% have been successfully used to reduce the variance of Monte Carlo estimators~\cite{cataldo2022multifidelity}.

+One key difference between MFMC and the more general ACV and MLBLUE estimation strategies is in the sampling strategy: note that the MFMC estimator~\eqref{eq: MFMC mean} has a nested sampling strategy where the first $m_k$ inputs are evaluated at all models $f^{(1)},\ldots,f^{(k)}$.
+The ACV and MLBLUE estimators remove this constraint on the sampling strategy, and can achieve greater variance reductions than MFMC as a result.
+However, the optimal sampling strategy for both ACV and MLBLUE estimators still depends on second-order statistics for the models, and generally does not have an analytical solution and is instead obtained through numerical optimization methods, see~\cite{gorodetskyGeneralizedApproximateControl2020,schadenMultilevelBestLinear2020,crociMultioutputMultilevelBest2023} for details.